nicemaker0/LineBot5/README.md

-# Telegram Echo Bot
+# Line Echo Bot

-This is a sample Telegram Bot written in PHP running on Heroku
+This is a sample Line Bot written in PHP running on Heroku